willianathompson/osticket-prereqs/README.md

 </p>
 <p>

 The Windows 10 Virtual Machine is created in Azure with the appropriate VM size, region, and configuration settings.
 Public IP is enabled, and RDP access is set up for remote connection.
 The VM is deployed and ready for use.
-Use the link below to download the latest osTicketinstallation.zip files to the desktop and extract all.
+Use the link below to view the osTicketinstallation.zip files used.
+Download the zip file to the desktop and extract all.
 </p>

 [link](https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6)